compbel/SDPTree/README.md

   Possible values:
      - `'sep'` : select leaves unseparable at maximum number of layers
      - `'prof'` : select leaves whose distance profiles to the remaining leaves are most similar

+* ``nMerge`` : number of leaf pairs to be merged at the agglomerative rounding step.
+Generally, lower number is better for accuracy, and higher number - for running time.
+Usually, nMerge = 2 or nMerge = 4 work fine.
 * ``fmeFolder`` : location of fastME executable

 ### Output: